vaib-dev/Courses/11-linkedin/3-recommendation.md

 2. Writing a recommendation for someone

-### 1. Asking for a recommendation
+### 1. Requesting for a recommendation

-1. “Hi ____.
+1. “Hi[NAME].
 I’m working on improving my LinkedIn profile and one of my goals is to get a couple of recommendations from colleagues that know my work well.
 Would you be able to write me a LinkedIn recommendation in the next couple of days to help me improve my profile?
 I could do the same for you if you’d like, just let me know.”

+2. [NAME], would you kindly write me a LinkedIn recommendation based on the time we worked together as [ROLE]?

+3. Hey, [NAME]!
+Long time no see.
+Would you kindly write a recommendation about the time we went to [SCHOOL]?

 ### 2. Writing a recommendation for someone

 1. “[DESCRIPTIVE PHRASE] is what comes to mind when I think about [NAME].
 I’ve had the pleasure of knowing [NAME] for [LENGTH OF TIME], during which [DESCRIPTION OF WORKING RELATIONSHIP].
 Above all, I was impressed with [NAME’s] ability to [DESCRIPTION OF WHAT MAKES THEM STAND OUT].
 And, of course, his/her [PERSONALITY TRAIT.
 [NAME] would be a true asset for any positions requiring [1-2 SKILLS NEEDED FOR THE POSITION] and its without hesitation that I recommend [NAME].”

 2. I've worked for [NAME] for [TIME-PERIOD], and in those [TIME-PERIOD] years, I've seen her quickly take on new responsibilities while having the time to teach this information back into his/her friends or employees.
 [NAME] is as great a person as she was a [SKILL], and her next company will be lucky to have him/her.

+3. Hi [NAME], thanks for the recommendation!
+I’m glad I was a good [something the person said about you].
+You were also a great colleague and very [make a compliment].
+Let me know if you would like me to leave you a recommendation as well.
+I’ll gladly do it.
+Kind regards,
+[your name]

+## Summary
+So now we know about the recommendations section inn LinkedIn, let's summarize the above in 2 min.
+Take it as personal, always write a positive message.
+Don’t say things you don’t believe in otherwise your recommendation will sound fake.
+Be professional this is not a chance to complain or give feedback.
+Keep it as short as possible, although, you have up to 3000 characters, but there is no need to use them all.
+Don’t be repetitive and try to add up to 3 paragraphs.
+You must finish the recommendation with a powerful statement.

+In the next chapter, we will start with posting content on LinkedIn.